Alex-Nguyen/P1.7/README.md

 ### Functions:
-Recognize face for logging in
+- Recognize face for logging in
-Sync calendar for upcoming events
+- Sync calendar for upcoming events
-Display weather data
+- Display weather data
-Visualize health data
+- Visualize health data
-Load social media feeds
+- Load social media feeds
+- Personalize, customization for each user

 ## How to get personal data from Firebase